flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/future.md

 - What differences with metal workers with varying experience must be considered?
 Can the delivery of fresh lessons for trainees be combined with a refresher for those already experienced in the workshop?

 Next steps are already planned: a follow up test session at the HTW workshop to further prove or disprove our current results.
-Additionally the Berliner Stadtreinigungsbetriebe (BSR) expressed their interest to try out our application.
+Additionally, the Berliner Stadtreinigungsbetriebe (BSR) expressed their interest to try out our application.

 {{</section>}}